-6. COMMITMENTS AND CONTINGENCIES
+COMMITMENTS AND CONTINGENCIES

 During the fourth quarter of 2001, the Company reached an agreement with Boeing that included a combination of aircraft delivery deferrals, substitutions and limited additional aircraft orders.
 As a direct result of the agreement with Boeing, the Company's 2002 and 2003 aircraft commitment amounts have been reduced, in the aggregate, by approximately \$700 million.
-Following this agreement, at December 31, 2001, the Company had commitments to acquire the following aircraft: 47 Boeing 737-800s, 14 Boeing 777-200ERs, nine Boeing 767-300ERs and seven Boeing 757-200s.
+Following this agreement, at December 31, 2001, the Company had commitments to acquire the following aircraft: 47 Boeing 737-800s, 14 Boeing 777-200ERs, nine Boeing 767-300ERs, seven Boeing 757-200s, 124 Embraer regional jets and 24 Bombardier CRJ-700s.
 Deliveries of all aircraft extend through 2008.
-Future payments for all aircraft, including the estimated amounts for price escalation, will approximate \$650 million in 2002, \$1.0 billion in 2003, \$500 million in 2004 and an aggregate of approximately \$1.3 billion in 2005 through 2008.
+Future payments for all aircraft, including the estimated amounts for price escalation, will approximate \$1.3 billion in 2002, \$1.7 billion in 2003, \$1.2 billion in 2004 and an aggregate of approximately \$1.9 billion in 2005 through 2008.
 These future payments are net of approximately \$470 million related to deposits made for 2002 aircraft deliveries - which have been deferred as part of the agreement with Boeing - that will be applied to future aircraft deliveries.
-In addition to these commitments for aircraft, the Company expects to spend approximately \$500 million in 2002 for modifications to aircraft, renovations of - and additions to - airport and off-airport facilities, and the acquisition of various other equipment and assets.
+In addition to these commitments for aircraft, the Company expects to spend approximately \$500 million in 2002 for modifications to aircraft, renovations of - and additions to - - airport and off-airport facilities, and the acquisition of various other equipment and assets.

 Miami-Dade County is currently investigating and remediating various environmental conditions at the Miami International Airport (MIA) and funding the remediation costs through landing fees and various cost recovery methods.
-American has been named as a potentially responsible party (PRP) for the contamination at MIA.
+American and AMR Eagle have been named as potentially responsible parties (PRPs) for the contamination at MIA.
 During the second quarter of 2001, the County filed a lawsuit against 17 defendants, including American, in an attempt to recover its past and future cleanup costs (Miami-Dade County, Florida v.
 Advance Cargo Services, Inc., et al. in the Florida Circuit Court).
 In addition to the 17 defendants named in the lawsuit, 243 other agencies and companies were also named as PRPs and contributors to the contamination.
-American's portion of the cleanup costs cannot be reasonably estimated due to various factors, including the unknown extent of the remedial actions that may be required, the proportion of the cost that will ultimately be recovered from the responsible parties, and uncertainties regarding the environmental agencies that will ultimately supervise the remedial activities and the nature of that supervision.
+American's and AMR Eagle's portion of the cleanup costs cannot be reasonably estimated due to various factors, including the unknown extent of the remedial actions that may be required, the proportion of the cost that will ultimately be recovered from the responsible parties, and uncertainties regarding the environmental agencies that will ultimately supervise the remedial activities and the nature of that supervision.
 In addition, the Company is subject to environmental issues at various other airport and non-airport locations.
 Management believes, after considering a number of factors, that the ultimate disposition of these environmental issues is not expected to materially affect the Company's consolidated financial position, results of operations or cash flows.
 Amounts recorded for environmental issues are based on the Company's current assessments of the ultimate outcome and, accordingly, could increase or decrease as these assessments change.